 I kept receipts for shared expenses and had two files: one for those pending reimbursement and one for paid, with all the details noted on the receipts and the calendar.
 This can be kept inside the accordion file.

-I also kept utility receipts, legal bills and information for my budget.
+I also kept utility receipts, legal bills and information for my budget that might come into play.
 If you use a program for your financials, create some new categories for your new situation.

 Keep records of everything.